johnfedoruk/bangular/aio/content/guide/animations.md

 ## Animatable properties and units

-Since Angular's animation support builds on top of Web Animations, you can animate any property that the browser considers *animatable*.
+Since Bangular's animation support builds on top of Web Animations, you can animate any property that the browser considers *animatable*.
 This includes positions, sizes, transforms, colors, borders, and many others.
 The W3C maintains
 [a list of animatable properties](https://www.w3.org/TR/css3-transitions/#animatable-properties)